 Spring 2016 - Jan 15-16; Feb 5-6; Feb 26-27; Mar 25-26; April 22-23

-Please note that there are typically 4 to 5-week breaks between each semester.
+Please note that there are typically 4-week breaks between each semester.

 What do students do during the time between the on-campus sessions?

 Read, work on assignments, and remain active on the university’s e-learning classroom (ELC).
-Because of the limited in-person class time in this program, it is essential that students keep up with the assigned readings and frequently log in to the ELC.
-Our instructors actively utilize the ELC for instruction and to maintain student engagement between sessions.
-This can be in the form of discussion boards, online quizzes, instructional videos, and group collaboration.
+Our instructors actively utilize the ELC to maintain student engagement between sessions.
+This can be in the form of discussion boards, online quizzes, asynchronous instructional videos, and group collaboration.